MohammadMushfiqurRahman/utilities_bill_visualizer/README.md

 3.  **`deploy`:** This job is triggered after the `build-and-test-backend` and `build-frontend` jobs have completed successfully.
 It pulls the latest Docker images from the GitHub Container Registry and restarts the services using `docker-compose`.

 ### Docker Deployment

+When you deploy the application, the database tables will be created automatically.
+See the "Database" section for more information.
+For production environments, it is recommended to use a migration tool to manage database schema changes.

 To deploy the application using Docker, you can manually run the following commands: